-More and more people are struggling with opiate addiction, and each year more individuals die as a result of an overdose.
-The opiate epidemic in the United States is at highs that the country has never seen before.
-The problem is affecting people of all ages from teenagers to baby boomers.
-One of the most urgent problems is that more people are using stronger, more dangerous opiates sooner in their lifetimes, which is a huge issue.
+Many people struggle with opiate addiction.
+Each year, more and more individuals die as a result of an opioid overdose.
+The opiate epidemic in the United States is at a high that the country has never seen before.
+The problem is affecting people of all ages.
+More people are using stronger, dangerous opiates sooner in their lifetimes, which is a huge issue.
 Read on to learn more about the opiate addiction rehab program at Crestview Recovery Center.

-Some of the most common forms of opiates include:
+Some of the most common forms of frequently abused opiates include:

 Medication and Opiate Addiction

 One of the most common ways that individuals can form an opiate addiction is by receiving a prescription after an injury.
-Doctors may prescribe opiates when individuals hurt themselves, have chronic pain or are recovering from surgery.
-There are also those who turn to opiates as a way of getting high that provides euphoria or escape.
-What many people don’t realize is how quickly an opiate addiction can progress to something potentially fatal.
+Doctors may prescribe opiates when people hurt themselves, have chronic pain, or are recovering from surgery.
+Additionally, many people turn to opiates to give themselves euphoria or an escape.
+Many people do not realize how quickly a painkiller addiction can progress into something potentially fatal.

-Most people can take opiate medications without a problem, but some people develop issues immediately because of a genetic component.
+Most people can take opiate medications without a problem.
+However, some people develop issues immediately due to genetics.
 These individuals generally begin craving opiate drugs after the first use.
-Many others may have never experienced a problem with drugs or alcohol before, but develop a major issue when they begin using opiates.
-The long-term use of opiate-based medications can lead to tolerance, then abuse and then a severe addiction.
+Others may have never experienced a problem with drugs or alcohol before, but develop a major issue when they begin using opiates.
+The long-term use of opiate-based medications can lead to tolerance, abuse, and then a severe addiction.
 This is why many opiate users have to seek help from a drug addiction rehab facility.

 Those Looking for a New High

-Many people who develop opiate addictions do so because they’re simply looking for a way to get high.
+Many people develop opiate addictions because they are simply looking for a way to get high.
 More specifically, this group is generally either looking to experience euphoria, avoid feeling a difficult emotion, or find an escape.
 In fact, alcoholics often eventually begin to abuse opiates in conjunction with alcohol to enhance the high.

-One of the big issues is that when people progress to heroin, they put themselves in a very dangerous situation due to its potency.
+When people progress to abusing heroin, they put themselves in a very dangerous situation due to its potency.
 Heroin is much more potent than morphine, and drug dealers are starting to cut it with Fentanyl.

 Fentanyl is a prescription opiate that is 100 times more potent than morphine and 50 times stronger than heroin.

-There are different reasons as to why a person starts using drugs, but they eventually continue using to feel “normal.”
-Most people who struggle with opiate addiction want to stop but find it impossible, due to painful withdrawal symptoms.
-Because of this, the first step to getting better is to go through a medical detox to deal with the symptoms of withdrawal.
-Afterward, drug treatment helps these individuals identify the root of their addiction and begin the long road to recovery.
+As a result, the first step to getting better is going through a medical detox to deal with the symptoms of withdrawal.
+Then, treatment helps these individuals identify the root of their addiction as they begin the long road to drug recovery.